Last reviewed: July 2, 2026

 PlexusDx Compounded Semaglutide: An Accessible Alternative to Brand-Name Pens

-PlexusDx offers compounded semaglutide injections from licensed 503A compounding pharmacies, starting at $149 per month without flat per-compound pricing increases.
+PlexusDx offers compounded semaglutide injections from licensed 503A compounding pharmacies, at $189/mo month-to-month, or from $149/mo on the 6-month plan without flat per-compound pricing increases.
 Your dose may need to go up as you progress through your titration schedule, but your price won't change—whether you're using 0.25mg or 2.4mg weekly.
 This transparent, flat-rate pricing model eliminates the financial uncertainty that sometimes accompanies brand-name GLP-1 therapy, especially for patients without insurance coverage.

 PlexusDx compounded semaglutide delivers the same active pharmaceutical ingredient as Ozempic, meeting USP standards for purity and potency.
 Patients can access these medications across all 50 states with no membership fees, and compounded doses are HSA/FSA eligible, providing additional savings flexibility.
 With no insurance requirements, PlexusDx removes barriers to consistent GLP-1 therapy, allowing you to focus on your health journey rather than administrative complexity.